dave-leeper/mock-server/README.md

 ### Fields
 * verb "POST" - The HTTP verb.
 Optional.
 Defaults to GET.
 * path "/json" - The URL path that invokes the mock.
-* responseFile "./server-config.json - The location of the response file.
+* response "./server-config.json - The location of the response file.
-* fileType "JSON" - The type of data in the response file.
+* responseType "JSON" - The type of data in the response file.
 Valid values are JSON, TEXT, and HBS (a Handlebars template file).
 * headers [[ { "header": "MY_HEADER", "value": "MY_HEADER_VALUE" } ]] -
 An array of headers that should be included in the response.